 Scope and Contents

-The collection is housed in 25 boxes and organized into four series: Professional Papers, Correspondence, Writings, and Other Material.
-Boxes 21-23 contain Oversize material and boxes 24 and 25 contain Restricted Fragile Papers and Restricted Fragile Oversize respectively.
+The collection is housed in 26 boxes and organized into four series: Professional Papers, Correspondence, Writings, and Other Material.
+Boxes 21-23 contain Oversize material and boxes 24-26 contain Restricted Fragile Papers.

 Series I, Professional Papers , housed in boxes 1-11, contains material relating to films on which Kaufman worked, including clippings, printed ephemera, contracts, correspondence, photographs, cut film and negatives, shooting scripts, manuscript notes, and crew and staff lists.
 Papers are arranged alphabetically first by title of film and then by type of material.
 Materials date from Les Halles Centrales (1927) to Tell Me that You Love Me, Junie Moon (1969).

 The Professional Papers series features hundreds of stills and publicity (studio) photographs for several films, including L'Atalante, Baby Doll, The Fugitive Kind, On the Waterfront, That Kind of Woman, and Twelve Angry Men.
 There are photographs of Kaufman, directors, including Elia Kazan and Sidney Lumet, and actors and actresses, including Jean Daste, Dita Parlo, Marlon Brando, Sophia Loren, Henry Fonda, Eli Wallach, and Karl Malden, as well as other cast and crew members.

 In addition to the photographs, shooting scripts for numerous films, including Baby Doll, The Brotherhood, The Fugitive Kind, Long Day's Journey into Night, On the Waterfront, and Splendor in the Grass are annotated with manuscript notes and diagrams on how to shoot particular scenes.